What is Plato's Idea of a Utopian state? | The Republic

 Plato argues that women can pursue careers that are usually assigned to men as long as they are just as skilled, vice versa.

-In other words, regardless of their sex, a person's occupation ought to be determined by their Talents, Skills, and Character.
+In other words, regardless of their sex, a person's occupation are determined by their Talents, Skills, and Character.

 Eugenics